vinodshettyvinod/120-YEARS-OF-OLYMPIC-DATA-ANALYSIS/README.md

 Total Columns: 3

 Column	Description
-NOC	National Olympic Committee 3-letter code
+NOC	National Olympic Committee 3-letter code,
-Region	Region name
+Region	Region name,
-Notes	Additional information about the region
+Notes	Additional information about the region.

 23 Questions Explored
-From the dataset, I explored the following 23 questions utilizing PostgreSQL:
+From the dataset, I explored the following 23 questions utilizing SQL:

 1: count the number of records in noc_regions table.
 2: count the number of records in athlete_event.